dandavison/delta/README.md

             Style (foreground, background, attributes) for the hunk-header decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: blue box]
+        --map-styles <map-styles>
+            A string specifying a mapping styles encountered in raw input to desired output styles.
+An example is --map- styles='bold purple => red "#eeeeee", bold cyan => syntax "#eeeeee"' --blame-format <blame-format>
+            Format string for git blame commit metadata.
+Available placeholders are "{timestamp}", "{author}", and "{commit}" [default: {timestamp:<15} {author:<15.14} {commit:<8} │ ] --blame-palette <blame-palette>
+            Background colors used for git blame lines (space-separated string).
+Lines added by the same commit are painted with the same color; colors are recycled as needed --blame-timestamp-format <blame-timestamp-format>
+            Format of `git blame` timestamp in raw git output received by delta [default: %Y-%m-%d %H:%M:%S %z]

+        --grep-match-line-style <grep-match-line-style>
+            Style (foreground, background, attributes) for matching lines of code in grep output.
+See STYLES section.
+            Defaults to plus-style
+        --grep-match-word-style <grep-match-word-style>
+            Style (foreground, background, attributes) for the specific matching substrings within a matching line of code in grep output.
+See STYLES section.
+Defaults to plus-style --grep-context-line-style <grep-context-line-style>
+            Style (foreground, background, attributes) for non-matching lines of code in grep output.
+See STYLES section.
+Defaults to zero-style
+        --grep-file-style <grep-file-style>
+            Style (foreground, background, attributes) for file paths in grep output.
+See STYLES section.
+Defaults to hunk-header-file-path-style
+        --grep-line-number-style <grep-line-number-style>
+            Style (foreground, background, attributes) for line numbers in grep output.
+See STYLES section.
+Defaults to hunk-header-line-number-style
+        --grep-separator-symbol <grep-separator-symbol>
+            Symbol used in grep output to separate file path (and line number) from the line of file contents.
+Defaults to ":" for both match and context lines, since many terminal emulators recognize constructs like "/path/to/file:7:".
+However, standard grep output uses "-" for context lines: set this option to "keep" to keep the original separator symbols [default: :]
         --default-language <default-language>
             Default language used for syntax highlighting when this cannot be inferred from a filename.
 It will typically make sense to set this in per-repository git config (.git/config)